AddeMann/python-secrules/README.md

 # python-secrules

-Incomplete parser model and sample application for parsing [Core Rule Set](https://github.com/coreruleset/coreruleset/) written in the ModSecurity DSL SecRule language.
+Incomplete parser for [Core Rule Set](https://github.com/coreruleset/coreruleset/) written in the ModSecurity DSL SecRule language.
 It uses the python library [textX](http://www.igordejanovic.net/textX/) for parsing.

 ## How to use it (CLI):